Rod M. Fujita

 Rod Fujita is a leader in the theory and practice of sustainable fisheries that align conservation with the business of fishing.
 He has extensive experience working with fishing communities, regulators, and business leaders in the U.S., Mexico, Canada and internationally.

 Rod's skills as a scientist and consensus-builder mean he is frequently asked to serve on state and federal advisory bodies, National Academy of Sciences and other academic panels and as an expert in public forums.
-Rod recieved his Ph.D. in Marine Biology at the Boston University Marine Program.
+Rod received his Ph.D. in Marine Biology at the Boston University Marine Program.

 - Ph.D., Marine Biology, Boston University Marine Program, Marine Biological Laboratory, Woods Hole.